How do I order club kit?

 One last thing, if you are on the receiving end of a motorist’s aggression, tempting as it may be, try not to retaliate either verbally or with a provocative gesture.
 The chances are the cyclists come off worst.

-Each Sunday we normally have three groups to cater for different levels of fitness (see below), all leaving from Cleveland Bridge at 8.30 (9am Dec-Jan).
+Each Sunday we normally have three groups to cater for different levels of fitness (see below), all leaving from Cleveland Bridge at 8.30 (9am Dec-Feb) .
+GPX files of most of our routes are available to download from the club website.

-The ride destinations can be found on our website bathcc.net
+The ride destinations can be found in the monthly newsletter & on our website http://www.bathcc.net

-For each group there will always be a run / ride leader, who has planned the route & knows which café has been booked for coffee.
+Each group has a run / ride leader, who has planned the route & knows which café has been booked for coffee.

 The ride leaders will note how many riders they have in their group & check periodically to make sure everyone is accounted for, so please let the leader know if you decide to turn off & go home or if you switch group during the ride.